-TB screening is to identify evidence of latent (or active) TB infection.
+TB screening is to identify evidence of latent TB infection, or active TB disease.
 Accepted tests for latent TB infection are an interferon gamma release assay (IGRA), or tuberculin skin test (TST, also known as Mantoux test).

-It is recommended that TB screening should not be repeated if there is evidence of a previous positive test (in which case the worker or new recruit should answer 'yes' to the relevant question in Part B of the Tuberculosis (TB) Assessment Tool).
+TB screening should not be repeated if there is evidence of a previous positive test (in which case the worker or new recruit should answer 'Yes' to the relevant question in Part B of the Tuberculosis (TB) Assessment Tool).